 Check out our Autumn Planting Guides for your climate and make that list.

 Every season we need to remember that our food garden needs to feel the love.
 A good mulch is essential.
 During the season you can apply a top-up of nutrients with some compost or worm wee & castings.
 This will ensure your plants continue to be at their optimal performance.

-The best defence with pest control is to be present in your patch.
+The best defense with pest control is to be present in your patch.
 Note the changes, put things in place to deter pests, and you’ll stay ahead of their impact.